merlot-education/merlot-pcm-app/GDPR.md

 We, the eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, Germany (hereinafter referred to as “eco”), take the protection of your personal data very seriously, and we strictly comply with the regulations of the data protection statutes.
 The following declaration provides you with an overview of how we ensure this protection.
-In particular, we would like to explain to you – as a user of our GXFS Personal Credential Manger – which types of data we gather, why we collect these types of data, how we use this data, and how you at any and all times can determine how your personal data is treated.
+In particular, we would like to explain to you – as a user of our XFSC Personal Credential Manger – which types of data we gather, why we collect these types of data, how we use this data, and how you at any and all times can determine how your personal data is treated.
 Under the General Data Protection Regulation (GDPR), you have various rights which you can assert in